 Approaches for developing landuse/landcover inputs for CAMx include: (1) translating gridded spatial allocation surrogates developed during emissions processing into the CAMx categories described in Section 3; (2) translating the gridded landuse/landcover fields from the meteorological model; or (3) separately developing landuse input fields from raw data (such as from USGS, MODIS or NLCD) using GIS or other programs.
-Ramboll distributes meteorological interface programs (described above) that translate the meteorological model landuse/landcover fields to the CAMx definitions and grid configuration.
+Ramboll distributes meteorological model landuse/landcover fields to the CAMx definitions and grid configuration.

-MERGE_LULAI: Merges independently-developed landuse and/or LAI fields (for example via GIS processing of common terrestrial datasets) with an existing CAMx Fortran binary 2D surface file generated by the meteorological interface programs (not netCDF).
-See the sample job and source code for a description of the program and how it is applied.

-WATERMASK: Converts existing CAMx Fortran binary landuse files to distinguish between ocean/salt water and fresh water coverages (not netCDF).
-The CAMx input landuse file lists the fractional coverage of "WATER" (index = 1) as ocean and "LAKE" (index=3) as fresh water, but since few of the land cover datasets employed by meteorological models (WRF, MM5, RAMS) differentiate between fresh and ocean water bodies, the respective CAMx meteorological interface programs populate only the "WATER" classification for any water type.
+- MERGE_LULAI: Merges independently-developed landuse and/or LAI fields (for example via GIS processing of common terrestrial datasets) with an existing CAMx Fortran binary 2-D surface file generated by the meteorological interface programs (not netCDF).
+See the sample job and source code for a description of the program and how it is applied. - WATERMASK: Converts existing CAMx landuse files to distinguish between ocean/salt water and fresh water coverages (not netCDF).
+The CAMx input landuse file lists the fractional coverage of "WATER" (index = 1) as ocean and "LAKE" (index=3) as fresh water, but since few of the land cover datasets employed by the WRF meteorological model differentiate between fresh and ocean water bodies, the respective CAMx meteorological interface program populates only the "WATER" classification for any water type.
 The in-line iodine emissions algorithm and mercury chemistry need to differentiate between ocean and fresh water bodies.